cozmy/todo-react-redux/README.md

 ![Preview](preview-1.png?raw=true)
 ![Preview](preview-2.png?raw=true)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and used [Gnome TODO](https://wiki.gnome.org/Apps/Todo) as inspiration.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It uses [Gnome TODO](https://wiki.gnome.org/Apps/Todo) as inspiration.

 To start it, run `npm install` and then `npm start`.

 Its aim is to showcase how easy is to use [Redux Toolkit](https://redux-toolkit.js.org/) instead of pure Redux, while building a todo app.